awsdocs/aws-net-developer-guide/doc_source/route53-apis-intro.rst

 1. Create a hosted zone.

-2. Create a change batch that contains one or more record sets, and instructions on what action to take for each set.
+2. Create a change batch that contains one or more record sets, and instructions on which action to take for each set.

 3. Submit a change request to the hosted zone that contains the change batch.

-4. Monitor the change to verify that it is complete.
+4. Monitor the change to verify it is complete.

-The example is a simple console application that shows how to use the the SDK to implement this procedure for a basic record set.
+The example is a simple console application that shows how to use the |sdk-net| to implement this procedure for a basic record set.

 **To run this example**

-1. In the Visual Studio :guilabel:`File` menu, click :guilabel:`New` and then click :guilabel:`Project`.
+1. In the Visual Studio :guilabel:`File` menu, choose :guilabel:`New`, and then choose :guilabel:`Project`.

-2. Select the :guilabel:`AWS Empty Project` template and specify the project's name and location.
+2. Choose the :guilabel:`AWS Empty Project` template and specify the project's name and location.

 3. Specify the application's default credentials profile and AWS region, which are added to the project's :file:`App.config` file.
-This example assumes that the region is set to US East (Northern Virginia) and the profile is set to default.
+This example assumes the region is set to |region-us-east-1|
+   and the profile is set to default.
 For more information on profiles, see :ref:`net-dg-config-creds`.

 4. Open :file:`program.cs` and replace the :code:`using` declarations and the code in :code:`Main` with